 The best newborn toys are simple and support your baby’s developing hand and eye strength.

 - Rattles that are very small with slight variations in shape allow them to utilize their reflexive grip and feel different objects in their hands.
-Offering both wooden and cloth rattles allows them to absorb the sensation of different textures and temperatures.
+Offering both wooden and cloth rattles allow them to absorb the sensation of different textures and temperatures.
 Keeping the rattles simple in color and shape ensures your little one will not be overwhelmed by a lot of new information.

 - Balls (soft ones!) may be too big for them to hold at first, but they can work on becoming stronger by doing tummy time while looking at them, and they will eventually be strong enough to grasp them.